• Skip to primary navigation

 • Fresh Shrimp - Quick-cooking lean protein forming the base of this flavorful salad.

-• Fish Sauce – Adds essential savory umami depth, characteristically Thai.
+• Fish Sauce - Adds essential savory umami depth, characteristically Thai, traditionally made from fermented anchovies (nam pla).

 • Lime Juice - Provides bright, fresh acidity balancing salty and sweet notes.